Know the Laws: West Virginia

 In West Virginia, there are two types of protective orders: emergency protective orders and final protective orders.

 An emergency protective order is a court order designed to provide you and your family members with immediate protection from an abuser.
 To get an emergency order, the judge must believe that you or your children are in immediate danger of abuse.
 To get an order without the abuser present (known as ex parte), you may have to explain to the judge why the abuser should not be notified in advance that you are requesting an order (i.e., that your life would be in danger, etc).* An emergency protective order will protect you from the time you file for the final protective order until your full court hearing.
-This will usually be within 10 days but could be postponed – in that case, your emergency order can be extended until the following court date.** Note: if you are filing against a spouse and there has been a temporary order for divorce, annulment or separate maintenance issued by the family court, the type of order you could get from the magistrate’s court is called a temporary emergency protective order.*** For more information, see What type of emergency protective order can I get if I am in the middle of a divorce?
+This will usually be within 10 days but could be postponed – in that case, your emergency order can be extended until the following court date.** Note: If you are filing against a spouse and there has been a temporary order for divorce, annulment or separate maintenance issued by the family court, the type of order you could get from the magistrate’s court is called a temporary emergency protective order.*** For more information, see What type of emergency protective order can I get if I am in the middle of a divorce?

 A final protective order offers the same type of protection as an emergency protective order, but it lasts longer.
 Since it lasts longer, you will have to have a full court hearing to get a final protective order.
 In this hearing, the abuser will have a chance to respond to your petition.
 A final protective order can last for 90 days, 180 days, or one year.
-(Note: The availability of a 1-year order comes from a new law passed in June 2010).
 To qualify for a 1-year final order, you have to prove at a hearing that one of the following "aggravating factors" exists:

 You can ask the court to extend the order but you must do so before it expires.
 For more information, see How do I change or extend my protective order?